 Given the geographic diversity of our workforce, we use multiple modalities in our communication efforts.
-Our email and the employee hotline have been bolstered by the inclusion of all-employee texting and weekly all-employee communications.
-Other efforts include live teleconference all-employee meetings hosted by a variety of our leaders.
-Additionally, leaders participate in monthly business updates that facilitate awareness of business initiatives, progress and results.
-These meetings encourage cross-functional collaboration and help ensure that teams are not working in silos.
-These efforts have led to our ability to deliver a more consistent message across all of our constituencies and thereby improve engagement.
+Our email and the employee hotline have been bolstered by weekly all-employee communications.
+Additionally, leaders participate in monthly business updates that facilitate awareness of current business initiatives, progress and results.
+These meetings encourage cross-functional collaboration and help ensure that our teams are not working in silos.
+These efforts have supported our ability to deliver a more consistent message across all our constituencies and thereby improve employee engagement.